Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 4. Chobe River’s incredible diversity of wildlife

 Animal diversity here is truly outstanding.
 Antelopes are abundant, including kudus, red lechwes, sables, roans, bushbucks, impalas, and pukus, which are otherwise uncommon in southern Africa.
-Other favorite safari animals along the Chobe riverfront include African wild dogs, leopards, zebras, giraffes, wildebeest, hyenas, black-backed jackals, warthogs, and baboons—plus a whole lot more.
+Other favorite safari animals along the Chobe Riverfront include African wild dogs, leopards, zebras, giraffes, wildebeest, hyenas, black-backed jackals, warthogs, and baboons—plus a whole lot more.

 African Jacana on Chobe Riverfront, Botswana